folbricht/desync/README.md

 - **Cross-platform over platform-specific features** — where upstream casync takes full advantage of Linux platform features, desync implements a minimum feature set.
 High-value platform-specific features (such as Btrfs reflinks) are added while maintaining the ability to build on other platforms.
 - **Hash functions** — both SHA512/256 and SHA256 are supported.
 - **Compression** — only zstd compression and uncompressed stores are supported.
-- **casync as drop-in replacement** — desync can serve as a drop-in replacement for casync on SSH servers for read-only chunk serving.
+- **Serving casync clients** — desync can stand in for the casync binary on SSH servers for read-only chunk serving.
 Set `CASYNC_REMOTE_PATH=desync` on the client.
 - **catar limitations** — SELinux and ACLs in existing catar files are ignored and won't be present in newly created catars.
 FCAPs are supported only as a verbatim copy of the `security.capability` XAttr.

 ## Links